 Alkaline compounds may also pose problems, depending on your plant types.

 We do have grey water-friendly soap nuts MK bought long ago but I’d prefer something that racks up fewer soap miles.
 (Soap nuts usually come from the Himalayas.)
 This mild homemade chestnut detergent would work.
 And bulk stores near us carry grey water system-friendly liquid detergents.
+I’m using this brand at the moment.

 Step 1: Hook up the washing machine